ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 * MPI (MPICH, OpenMPI, or other implementation)

    * Only **MPICH** or **OpenMPI** can be built with HPC-Stack.
 Other implementations must be installed separately by the user.

-..
-    COMMENT: All the software libraries are removed from the list, as they are built by the HPC stack.

 For MacOS systems, some additional software is needed.
 It is recommended that users install this software using the `Homebrew <https://brew.sh/>`__ package manager for MacOS: